t-wilkinson/vim-zettelkasten/README.md

 1. Quickly add notes and reduce decision fatigue.
 Achieved by forming a graph structure like your brain.
 1. Have notes which are atomic, well thought out, deep, concise, and analyze connections.
 1. Facilitate the realization of connections between seemingly distinct ideas.
-1. Provide a fast and intuitive infrastructure for creating, editing, viewing, and recalling your notes.
-1. Provide 'low-level' interface to searching notes to *adapt to the user*, not the other way around.
+1. Provide a fast and intuitive infrastructure for creating, editing, viewing, and searching (via fzf) your notes which *adapt to the user* (not the other way around)..
-1. Generic enough to work for all of your notes, ideas, todos, etc.
-1. Use text-based, markdown format so you have full freedom with your ideas.
+1. Use a text-based, markdown format so you have full freedom and power to work with your notes, ideas, todos, thoughts, journal, etc.
-1. Easily search for and find what you want.
+1. `fzf` and `bat` (`cat` with syntax highlighting) are the perfect tools to powerfully search text and to preview it.

 ## File Format
 The program expects the first line of the file to have 'tags', each of which start with an `@` and are directly preceeded by a variable amount of non space characters, then a space (unless it begin the line).
 An example: